wp-plugins/terribl/readme.txt

 2. This is a screen shot of the Admin Menu with some example stats.

 == Changelog ==

+= 1.1.12.19 =
+* Added a "More Stats" page in the admin with some More Stats.
+* Expanded accomodations for Google's new SSL search results to all Domains.

 = 1.1.11.19 =
 * Fixed a bug that prevented new Referers from being added to the Widget automatically.